 Before expounding on these three topics, however, it’s crucial to understand a cultural nuance that contributes to many misunderstandings between international students and their host families: many international families view the host family as part of the service they receive from their school or Cambridge since this is how the process would work in many other countries.
 Although Cambridge endeavors to dispel this notion, it often takes time for students and families to adjust to this cultural difference.

 In China, food is almost always served hot.
-A standard Chinese meal includes soup, vegetables, a starchy carbohydrate and meat.
-However, in the US, cold food is very common (cereal, salad, sandwiches, etc…).
-Typically, when students complain about food, it is less about the quality of the meal and more about what cold food symbolizes to them; the student believes that they are being given cold food because they are being punished or the host family does not care about them enough to provide hot food.
+A standard Chinese meal includes soup, vegetables, starchy carbohydrate, and meat.
+However, in the US, cold food is prevalent (cereal, salad, sandwiches, etc…).
+Typically, when students complain about the food, it is less about the quality of the meal and more about what cold food symbolizes to them; the student believes that they are being given cold food because they are being punished or the host family does not care about them enough to provide hot food.

-Host families should begin by explaining to students that the cold food they serve the student should not be seen as a punishment or symbol that they do not value the student; rather, it’s the same food American hosts would serve to their own family and friends.
-Additionally, host families can explain to students that this is a great opportunity to experience the genuine American lifestyle by eating the typical American cuisine.
-Cambridge also encourages students to occasionally volunteer themselves as cooks for the family.
-This is a great way for the student to teach the host family about the student’s culture and can be parlayed into a group activity in which the host family and student cook together.
+Host families should begin by explaining to students that the cold food they serve the student should not be seen as a punishment or symbol that they do not value the student; instead, it’s the same food American hosts would serve to their own family and friends.
+Additionally, host families can explain to students that this is an excellent opportunity to experience a real American lifestyle by eating typical American cuisine.
+Cambridge also encourages students to volunteer themselves as cooks for the family occasionally.
+This is an excellent way for the student to teach the host family about the student’s culture and can be parlayed into a group activity in which the host family and student cook together.